rcwestlake/2DoBox-Pivot/README.md

 ###Description

-We built a simple todo app using.
+Welcome to the codebase of our todo app.
 Our feature testing was done using [webdriver.io](http://webdriver.io/) and Selenium, unit tests were done using Mocha and Chai.
 The application is built with Javascript, jQuery, and Sass.
 Webpack is used to organize and compile our code.

 ###How To Use The App & Features